 - With a Texas adjuster license, you become much more valued.
 For as long as you are able, you will have plenty of work.
 This is especially true if you have excellent work ethics.

-Someone who lives in one of the following states approved to get Texas Adjuster License without any other licensing.
-These are:
+Someone who lives in one of the following states, can get their Texas Adjuster License without any other licensing.